 Most car accident cases are based on negligence.
 When a person gets behind the wheel of a motor vehicle, they assume a duty of care towards other people around them to drive in a reasonable manner and avoid causing harm to others.
 When a car driver’s conduct poses an unreasonable risk of harm to others, he or she may be found negligent.
 Chapter 768 of the Florida Statute requires injured persons to prove certain elements in order to establish negligence.
 Specifically, you must establish four elements in order to prove that the other driver was negligent and caused the accident:

 - Duty of care: The other motorist owed you a duty of care.
 This one is pretty straightforward when it comes to determining liability in car accident cases because anyone who gets behind the wheel of a motor vehicle assumes the responsibility to avoid causing harm to other people.

 - Breach of duty: The at-fault party breached the duty of care.
 If the other driver violated a traffic law or engaged in any negligent conduct, you can establish that the motorist breached their duty of care.

 - Causation: The other driver’s negligence caused your car crash.
 You must establish the link between the motorist’s breach of duty and your injury.

 - Damages: Your injury, which was caused by the negligent driver’s conduct, resulted in damages and losses.

-Why you need a West Palm Beach car accident lawyer?
+Why do you need a West Palm Beach car accident lawyer?